What Does it Mean to Study Aerospace Engineering?

 The safety of passengers and people on the ground depends on the quality work of aerospace engineers and their teams.
 Therefore, many experienced aerospace engineers serve as inspectors and compliance officers, who enforce a wide range of laws and regulations.

 Inspectors work for government safety boards as well as for private companies.
 In fact, aerospace manufacturers employ many in-house inspectors in order to detect potential faults or violations before an official inspection takes place.
 A growing number of inspectors work as consultants for smaller companies who want to spread their innovation to the public, but have not yet grown the resources to maintain large, in-house compliance staffs.

 Mechanical engineers design, research, and develop tools, engines, and machines, including many of the main and peripheral systems used in aerospace engineering.
 These systems can be as enormous as a rocket propulsion engine or as small as a warning sensor in a space shuttle.

-	Drafters prepare the technical drawings and specification sheets that are used by production and manufacturing personnel to build spacecraft, aircraft, and more.
+Drafters create the technical drawings and specification sheets that are used by production and manufacturing personnel to build spacecraft, aircraft and other vehicles.
 These drawings must be incredibly detailed, encompassing every facet of the craft and including views from all sides.

 Salary Expectations for Aerospace Engineers

 The U.S. Department of Labor reports that the median annual earnings of aerospace engineers were $94,780 in 2009.
 According to a Georgetown University report based on 2009 data from the U.S. Census Bureau, workers who held a bachelor's degree in aerospace engineering and no further degree earned a median salary of $87,000.